College Email, User ID and Password

 After receipt of the above-mentioned documents, and consequent offer of admission, all international students must submit a $3,500 advance tuition deposit fee to the Cashier’s Office.
 This deposit is credited to the individual’s account and used only for payment of tuition and fees.
 The fee covers approximately one semester of tuition.
 The student must provide for all other expenses, including room, board, books, transportation, and incidental expenses.
 An I-20 Form is issued to the student only after the above-mentioned steps are completed.

-For additional information regarding international admission please visit the Admission for International Students section of this website or contact the International Student Advisor at 513.569.1543.
+For additional information regarding international admission please visit the International Students section of this website or contact the International Student Affairs Office at 513.569.4769.
 Only certain international student visas are eligible for financial aid.
-Please see the Office of Financial Aid section of this website to determine eligibility.
+Please see the Financial Aid section of this website to determine eligibility.

 Non-Degree Seeking Students: